-I have had many such encounters in my life with God.
+I have had many encounters in my life when I have wrestled with God.
 Not like Jacob who literally wrestled with Yeshua Ha’Mashiach, the pre-incarnate Christ who came to save us.
-When I was a young man, trying to understand the direction God was taking me, I came to a juncture in my schooling where I realized the path I was on was not the way He wanted me to go.
-I was in a pre-pharmacy program that I had joined simply because I like science, I soon realized I didn’t know what I wanted to do or which direction to go so I quit school and continued working in a very low paying job.
+When I was a young man, trying to understand the direction God was taking me, I came to a juncture in which I realized the path I was on was not the way He wanted me to go.
+I was in a program that I had joined simply because I liked science, I soon realized I didn’t know what I wanted to do or which direction to go so I quit school and continued working in a very low paying job.

-For a year, I worked in a construction supply business and prayed continually for direction from God.
-My wife and I had another child at the time, our daughter and I realized this job would not sustain enough income for my family.
-We were meeting weekly with a small christian group of people through our church and each week when we prayed together, I would ask if they would pray God give me direction.
-Each week, it seemed God was silent and my prayers would go unanswered but this was not the case.
+For a year I worked and prayed, asking for direction from God.
+My wife and I had another child during this time, and I realized this job would not be enough to sustain income for my family.
+We were meeting weekly with a small christian group of people through our church and each week when we prayed, I would ask if they would pray God give me direction.
+Each week, I felt like God was silent and my prayers would go unanswered but it turned out God had other plans for me.

 I was wrestling with God in being patient with His timing and my patience was wearing thin.
 As a brash young man, that year of waiting was exactly where God wanted me to be and when He spoke, He spoke quietly and with perfection.
-I was given a suggestion by one of those church members and I tested it to see if that was where God was leading, it was.
-The timing was perfect, the x-ray program I enlisted in was a perfect fit for me and it has progressed into a career in the Cardiac Cath.
-Lab.
+I was given a suggestion by one of my church members and I tested it to see if that was where God was leading, turned out it was.
+The timing was perfect, the program I enlisted in was a perfect fit for me and it has progressed into a career today.

 I realize now, after many years of walking with God that He would have supplied my needs regardless of my job.
 There were other principles He was teaching me that were far more valuable than a career.

-For us to hear God, He often takes us to the end of ourselves.
-We usually have such a high regard of ourselves, we are unable to listen to the One who just might have a better understanding of our circumstances than we do.
-Sometimes we have a very low perspective, we don’t think we could receive anything from God, why would He, if we feel completely worthless we limit our ability to receive anything because we don’t ask in faith.
-This thinking that we are not loved by God is not conducive to growth because it limits our ability to receive.
+Like Jacob, for us to hear God, He often takes us to the end of ourselves.
+We often have such a high regard of ourselves, we are unable to listen to the One who just might have a better understanding of our circumstances than we do.
+From a human a perspective, we often think we won’t receive anything from God.
+If we feel worthless we might limit our ability to receive anything, simply because we don’t ask in faith.
+The thinking that we are not loved by God is not conducive to growth, it limits our ability to receive.

 Ephesians 6:12 “For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.”